Sara-baagar/Diabetes/README.md

 # Diabetes
-predict if the person diabetic or not.
+By using Machine Learning (Logistic Regression)we can predict if the person diabetic or not.